Directors and Associates

 Project Directors

 Lynsey McCulloch is a Research Fellow with the Royal Shakespeare Company.
 She is an early modern specialist and her research focuses on the relationship between Shakespeare and dance.
 Previously she taught literary studies and creative writing at Coventry University and worked with undergraduate students at the University of Warwick.
 Dr. McCulloch co-edited Reinventing the Renaissance: Shakespeare and his Contemporaries in Adaptation and Performance (2013) with Sarah A. Brown and Robert Lublin and co-edited the Oxford Handbook of Shakespeare and Dance (2019) with Brandon Shaw.
-Her monograph, Dance and the Static Image, is forthcoming from Bloomsbury, and she is currently writing about early modern dance and literature for the 6-volume Cultural History of Dance (2023, Bloomsbury).
+She is currently writing about early modern dance and literature for the 6-volume Cultural History of Dance (Bloomsbury).
 Dr. McCulloch edits the interdisciplinary, open access Journal of the Northern Renaissance and has served as a member of the Executive Committee for the Society for Dance Research.

 Linda McJannet, Emeritus Professor of English and Media Studies at Bentley University in Waltham, MA, graduated from Wellesley College and received her doctorate from Harvard University.
 She has published essays in journals such as Shakespeare Quarterly, Theatre Research International, The Journal of Theatre and Drama, The Huntington Library Quarterly, English Literary Renaissance, Dance Chronicle, and Borrowers and Lenders.
 Chapters on dance theatre and physical theatre versions of Shakespeare appear in The Oxford Handbook of Shakespeare and Dance (2019) and in Shakespeare On Stage and Off (2019).
 She is also the author of two monographs, The Voice of Elizabethan Stage Directions: The Evolution of a Theatrical Code (1999) and The Sultan Speaks: Dialogue in English Plays and Histories about the Ottoman Turks (2006).
+Her most recent essay, “Line Dancing, Belly Dancing, and Martial Arts: Staging the Soldiers’ Dance in Pericles,” appeared in 2024 in a special section of The Shakespearean International Yearbook.
 She is a lifelong dancer as well as a student of Shakespeare in performance.

 Amy Rodgers is Associate Professor of Film, Media, Theater at Mount Holyoke College.
 She received her Ph.D. in English Language and Literature and a Graduate Certificate in Screen Arts and Cultures from the University of Michigan.
 Her publications include the monograph A Monster with a Thousand Hands: The Discursive Spectator in Early Modern England (2018), and essays in The English Renaissance in Popular Culture: An Age for All Time, edited by Greg Colòn Semenza (2009); The Oxford History of Popular Print Culture, Vol. 6, edited by Christine Bold ( 2012); Shakespearean Echoes, edited by Adam Hansen and Kevin Wetmore (2015); and Renaissance Drama.
 A former member of the Washington, Joffrey, and Atlanta ballet companies, Dr. Rodgers attributes her longstanding interest in performance and reception theory to her dance career.

-Emily Winerock holds a PhD in History from the University of Toronto.
-Her research focuses on the practices and politics of dance in 16th- and 17th-century Europe, and her publications include chapters in The Oxford Handbook of Shakespeare and Dance (2019), The Oxford Handbook of Dance and Competition (2018), Playthings in Early Modernity (2017), The Sacralization of Space and Behavior in the Early Modern World (2015), and Worth and Repute: Valuing Gender in Late Medieval and Early Modern Europe (2011), as well as reviews in Renaissance Quarterly, Early Theatre, and Dance Chronicle.
-Her website, winerock.com, served as inspiration for this project, and she is the co-chair of the Early Dance Working Group of the Dance Studies Association, as well as the founder and moderator of the Dance Historians Network on LinkedIn.
-A scholar-practitioner based in Pittsburgh, PA, she also teaches Renaissance dance workshops and choreographs for theatrical productions.
+Emily Winerock teaches Dance History at Point Park University in Pittsburgh, PA.
+Her research focuses on the practices and politics of dance in 16th- and 17th-century Europe.
+She received her B.A. from Princeton University, M.A. from the University of Sussex, and Ph.D. from the University of Toronto.
+Her publications include essays in Shakespeare Jahrbuch (2021), Borrowers and Lenders (2017), and Dance Chronicle (2016), as well as chapters in The Oxford Handbook of Shakespeare and Dance (2019), The Oxford Handbook of Dance and Competition (2018), Playthings in Early Modernity (2017), The Sacralization of Space and Behavior in the Early Modern World (2015), and Worth and Repute: Valuing Gender in Late Medieval and Early Modern Europe (2011).
+She is the co-chair of the Early Dance Working Group of the Dance Studies Association, and the founder and moderator of the Dance Historians Network on LinkedIn

 Project Associates